syntevo/docs/src/SmartGit/Manual/AddOns/Server-side-component.md

 - Reviewing a pull requests (`prReviewed`)
 - Other (unexpected) modifications of a pull request (`prModified`)

-## Style files, entities and their attributes
+### Style Files, Entities and Their Attributes

 For every event, `template/email` contains a corresponding style file which can be adjusted to your needs.
 Valid entities and their attributes are which can be used in styles files are:

 - The affected repository name `repo.name`
 - Details of the current (new, updated):
-  `pr.{name, source, target, integrationCommit, assignees, createdAt, createdBy, updatedAt, updatedBy, text, sourceHead, targetHead, rawAttributes}`Note that not all attributes will be available for every type of event.
-For instance, `pr.updatedAt` is not available for` prCreated`, the creation of a pull request.
+  `pr.{name, source, target, integrationCommit, assignees, createdAt, createdBy, updatedAt, updatedBy, text, sourceHead, targetHead, rawAttributes}`
+  Note that not all attributes will be available for every type of event.
+  For instance, `pr.updatedAt` is not available for `prCreated`, the creation of a pull request.
-- Details of the old pull request, similar as above: `prOld.{name ... rawAttributes}`
-  Note that all of these attributes will only be available for pull requests which have been existing before, what is not the case for the `prCreated` event.
+- Details of the old pull request, similar as above: `prOld.{name ... rawAttributes}` Note that all of these attributes will only be available for pull requests which have been existing before, what is not the case for the `prCreated` event.
 - For `prReviewed`, details about the review:
   `review.{reviewer, kind, text, commentCount}`
 - For `prReviewed`, detailed information about all affected comments: `comments.{path, text}`.
 - The SHA of the meta-ref commit `meta.commit`; this will usually just be interesting for debugging purposes.

-## Roles
+### Roles

 The role mapping `config.roles` defines which events should be delivered to which kinds of users (*roles*):